madecomfy/gatsby-plugin-asset-path/README.md

 Default: `["static", "page-data"]`

-The paths of files/folders to be moved to the asset directory.
+The paths of files/folders to be copied to the asset directory.
 Do not add `icons` since these are copied and duplicated across `/public/icons/` and `/public/${assetPrefix}/`.

 ```javascript
 // Your gatsby-config.js